aridjayarecipes/cutesrecipes.web.app/content/post/1837-steps-to-make-award-winning-beatroot-and-carrot-soup.md

 Beatroot and carrot soup is one of the most popular of current trending foods in the world.
 It is easy, it's quick, it tastes yummy.
 It is enjoyed by millions daily.
 They are nice and they look wonderful.
 Beatroot and carrot soup is something which I have loved my entire life.

-See recipes for Chinese Beetroot & Carrot Soup too.
+See recipes for Chinese Beetroot &amp; Carrot Soup too.
 The rich colour and satisfying flavour of this elegant wintry soup make it the perfect choice for Christmas Day.
-It's really easy to make and best of all it'.
+It&#39;s really easy to make and best of all it&#39;.
 Wearing gloves, peel and chop beetroot.

 To begin with this particular recipe, we must prepare a few components.
 You can have beatroot and carrot soup using 10 ingredients and 3 steps.
 Here is how you cook that.